ztygod/matechat-react/README.md

 ---

-# 📦 Introduction
+## Introduction

 **MateChat React** is a React component library designed for AI-driven interfaces, such as chat assistants, prompt tools, agent frameworks, and more.
-It is the React version of [MateChat Vue](https://github.com/matechat/matechat-vue), offering consistent features and styles.
+It is the React version of [MateChat](https://github.com/DevCloudFE/MateChat), offering consistent features and styles.

 MateChat is based on [Huawei DevUI Design](https://devui.design/), offering a modern visual language, consistent user experience, and excellent scalability.

-## ✨ Features
+## Features

 - 🧠 Built for AI interaction and prompt use-cases
 - 🎨 Based on DevUI design system